viewar/config-eslint/README.md

 **prettier**

 > as this package is still in early stage,
-> you'll need to add your prettierrc config manually
+> you'll need to add our prettierrc config manually

 ```javascript
 // ROOT/.prettierrc